smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 #### Fields

-- VRT DEV:            This field near the top of the display shows the current setting from the Operator Replay Configuration main page.
+- **VRT DEV**: This field near the top of the display shows the current setting from the Operator Replay Configuration main page.
 This is only reference information and it does not directly affect the user actions in the bottom part of the display.
-- IP Addr:             This field near the top of the display shows the current setting from the Operator Replay Configuration main page.
+- **IP Addr**: This field near the top of the display shows the current setting from the Operator Replay Configuration main page.
 This is only reference information and it does not directly affect the user actions in the bottom part of the display.
-- Create options      For each use cycle of this display, type a '0' or '1' into the two command name flag fields to select which commands will be prompted when F14 is pressed.
+- **Create options**: For each use cycle of this display, type a '0' or '1' into the two command name flag fields to select which commands will be prompted when F14 is pressed.

   VALUES:

-  '0' = No, do not prompt this command.
+    '**0**' = No, do not prompt this command.

-  '1' = Yes, do prompt this command.
+    '**1**' = Yes, do prompt this command.

     CRTDEVDSP = Create a display device, using parameters that define a virtual device.

     ADDTCPIFC = Add an IP address interface for the IP address.
 This command performs the same action as using an Add option from the IBM i CFGTCP command, menu option 1.

-- Virtual device:     Type the actual name of the virtual display device to be created.
+- **Virtual device**: Type the actual name of the virtual display device to be created.
-- Virtual controller:  Accept the prompted virtual display device controller name, or type in a different controller name.
+- **Virtual controller**: Accept the prompted virtual display device controller name, or type in a different controller name.
 There are two virtual display device controllers that are used by default in the IBM i operating system, but user-defined virtual device controllers may also be used.
 Notice also that the trailing digits in a controller name are used to serially number similar controllers, when many display devices must be divided among multiple controllers.

   Examples of virtual device controller names:

     QVIRCD0001 = an example of a virtual display device controller created by IBM i in response to a request from a remote Access Client Solutions program to create and activate a new virtual display device.

     QPACTL01 = an example of a virtual display device controller used by default for automatically created virtual display devices, where the device names are typically like this: QPADEV0001.

-- Internet address:  The IP Address that will be registered in a TCP/IP Interface.
-The initial display default  will show the value (if any) from the Operator Replay Configuration screen, or else a default *LOOPBACK address will be suggested.
+- **Internet address**:  The IP Address that will be registered in a TCP/IP Interface.
+The initial display default  will show the value (if any) from the Operator Replay Configuration screen, or else a default \*LOOPBACK address will be suggested.

   The default values that this screen format supplies for the ADDTCPFC command are what SMA recommends for Operator Replay IP addresses.
 There are common standards for IP addresses that should be used for *LOOPBACK interface types.
 SMA recommends using a loopback interface because it does not require a line description, so the configuration is easier to manage and it involves less overhead in the system than using a locally defined external  (or virtual LAN) IP address in a loopback mode.

-- Line description: The Internet Address field (above) explains why *LOOPBACK is recommended instead of using a physical line description.
+- **Line description**: The Internet Address field (above) explains why \*LOOPBACK is recommended instead of using a physical line description.
 However, when the ADDTCPIFC command is prompted by the F14 function key, the user may replace this prompted value with any actual value that meets any unique site requirements.

   If physical line descriptions are used, they must be manually created by the user, since this prompting screen does not support creation of line descriptions.

-- Subnet mask: This display prompts the ADDTCPIFC command with a subnet mask that is appropriate for a *LOOPBACK type of interface.
+- **Subnet mask**: This display prompts the ADDTCPIFC command with a subnet mask that is appropriate for a \*LOOPBACK type of interface.
 This value can be replaced after the ADDTCPIFC command is prompted using the F14 function key, if that is necessary to meet any unique site requirements.

-- Alias name: The alias name used to represent a TCP Interface can be set to *NONE, or a unique name can be typed by the user to represent each different Interface that will be added to the partition.
+- **Alias name**: The alias name used to represent a TCP Interface can be set to *NONE, or a unique name can be typed by the user to represent each different Interface that will be added to the partition.
 Use of interface alias names is optional, depending on the overall network practices and/or requirements of the site.
 The Operator Replay device selection routines do not rely on the alias name.
-- Text (description): This description text is inserted into the description of the display device and the TCP interface, when the commands are prompted using the F14 function key.
+- **Text (description)**: This description text is inserted into the description of the display device and the TCP interface, when the commands are prompted using the F14 function key.
 The description text can also be updated from the command prompt displays, especially if the device and the interface should have different text.

 #### Functions